This is the multi-page printable view of this section.

 future Jinja2 contexts.

-The first place where vars can be specified is the deployment root, as documented
+The first place where vars can be specified is the deployment root, as documented here.

 These vars are visible for all deployments inside the deployment project, including sub-deployments from includes.

-The second place to specify variables is in the deployment items, as documented
+The second place to specify variables is in the deployment items, as documented here.

 following example.

-vars sources.
-Please see the documentation of
+variables inside values vars sources.
+Please see the documentation of values for details.

 At all times, variables defined by